CurlyBracket1990/homework-week-2/README.md

+# This is my result for the second weeks assignment for the Codaisseur academy.

+The goal was to show your skills with OOP and FP and async code.

+In the first part we had to make a basic shopping cart using OOP.
+The second part consisted of transforming an array of people objects into an object with age-groups as keys and an array of people objects as values.
+The third part consisted of async code and promise chaining.

 # Homework Assignment

 This assignment covers the first week of the Intermediate Bootcamp.
 This repository contains 3 test files, each covering a single task.
 The order of the tasks does not matter. **You can complete them in any order.** Try to complete as many of them as you can.